oroinc/documentation/user/back-office/marketing/web-catalogs/edit-content-tree/content-variants.rst

-:oro_documentation_types: OroCommerce

 .. _user-guide--marketing--web-catalog--content-variant:

 Configure Content Variants for the Content Node
 ===============================================

-This section provides an overview of the content node types and a brief guidance on their setup.
+This section provides an overview of the content node types and guidance on their setup.

-.. note:: The first content variant that is added to the node is marked as the default variant.
-When you add more content variants, please, specify the restrictions next to the content variant details.
+.. note:: The first content variant added to the node is marked as the default variant.
+Specify the restrictions next to the content variant details when adding more content variants.
 These restrictions will limit the use of this content variant only to specific cases.

 .. image:: /user/img/marketing/web_catalogs/ContentVariantSection.png
    :alt: Specify the restrictions for the default content node